DUNE/dune-tms/README.md

 Once you have set your environment up, run `make`, which will make the `src` directory and build the shared object (library) to `lib`, move onto the applications in `app` and build them into `bin`.

 ## toml submodule dependency
 We read parameter settings using `toml`.
 I particularly like [ToruNiina](https://github.com/ToruNiina/toml11/)'s repo, so have included it as a submodule here.
+Remember to run `git submodule init && git submodule update` to get the submodule.

-The repo has a good readme, with fast and simple implementation, feel free to check it out and implement accordingly in the `TMS_Manager` class
+The repo has a good readme, with fast and simple implementation, feel free to check it out and implement accordingly in the `TMS_Manager` class.

 # Directory structure
 * `app` contains the example executables, linking to the TMS library